This article was last updated on 20/07/2023

 If you reached State Pension age before 6 April 2016

-If you reached State Pension age before 6 April 2016 you could qualify for a lump sum payment if you defer claiming your State Pension for a minimum of 12 months.
-That means you could take a lump sum of around £6,713 (including interest of 2% above the Bank of England base rate), when you defer the basic state pension of £125.95 a week for a year.
+If you reached State Pension age before 6 April 2016 you could qualify for a lump sum payment if you start claiming State Pension after deferring for a minimum of 12 months.
+This will include interest of 2% above the Bank of England base rate.

 If you reached State Pension age after 6 April 2016